hol-guard

 # Write a SARIF report for GitHub code scanning

-codex-plugin-scanner ./my-plugin --format sarif --output codex-plugin-scanner.sarif
+plugin-scanner scan ./my-plugin --format sarif --output plugin-scanner.sarif

 # Fail CI on findings at or above high severity

-codex-plugin-scanner ./my-plugin --fail-on-severity high
+plugin-scanner scan ./my-plugin --fail-on-severity high

 # Require Cisco skill scanning with a strict policy